First-time Purchase Discount

 Linolénico (ES) Linolenic (EN)

-Palmitic and stearic acids are saturated, oleic acid is monounsaturated, and linoleic and linolenic acids are polyunsaturated.
+Palmitic and stearic acids are saturated fatty acids, oleic acid is a monounsaturated fatty acid, and linoleic and linolenic acids are polyunsaturated fatty acids.

-Most vegetable oils are unsaturated fatty acids, with a few exceptions such like palm and coconut oils.
-The predominant fatty acid in olive oil is oleic acid, with a greater proportion than any of the other vegetable oils.
+Most vegetable oils are rich in unsaturated fatty acids, with a few exceptions such as palm and coconut oils.
+Olive oil is characterised by its particularly high content of oleic acid, which is present in a higher proportion than in most other vegetable oils.

 Read more